RINEARN/exevalator/mcp/README.md

 Let's try it out.
 In Cline's chat panel, enter something like:

-    Using the `exevalator` MCP server, compute the value of "1.2 + 3.4".
+    Using the `Exevalator` MCP server, compute the value of "1.2 + 3.4".
     Do not use any other method.
-Make sure to use `exevalator`.
+Make sure to use `Exevalator`.

-We explicitly say "use exevalator" because otherwise the AI may prefer to write and run a script.
+We explicitly say "use Exevalator" because otherwise the AI may prefer to write and run a script.

 Depending on your permission settings, Cline may request approval to use the MCP tool, showing a message like:

-    Cline wants to use a tool on the `exevalator` MCP server:
+    Cline wants to use a tool on the `Exevalator` MCP server:

     evaluate_expression
     ...